Assistant Professor -

 Visiting Ph.D.
 Students

-We also welcome visiting Ph.D. students who are interested in CVD synthesis of 2D materials and printable meta-materials for energy storage applications.
-Selected candidates will receive a full fellowship, including monthly stipend and housing, for the duration up to 6 months.
+We also invite visiting Ph.D. students interested in CVD synthesis of 2D materials and printable meta-materials for energy storage applications.
+Selected candidates will receive a full fellowship, including a monthly stipend and housing, for up to 6 months.